Identify the right game pieces to boost your Amazon sales

 Customer experience (CX) has gotten more attention in recent years.
 Customers expect more effort and attention to detail from brands.
 Like a bishop on the chessboard, this means moving a little bit diagonally or laterally with your sales efforts.
 You may have aggressive efforts to sell your product, but ultimately the overall CX will determine if that customer will stay loyal — or what they will say about you in reviews and comments.
 We view CX as increasing in relevance and encourage our clients to aggressively use these pieces as they build their strategies.
 Many competitors often overlook this important piece, so it is even better to differentiate your brand, and often worth the considerable investment of time and energy to do it well.

-Like a knight darting around the chessboard to support wherever needed, your fulfillment infrastructure must support your sales funnel.
+Like a knight darting around the chessboard to support wherever needed, your FBA fulfillment infrastructure must support your sales funnel.
 It’s a critical part of your endgame to ensure logistics don’t get in the way of your sales growth.
-Too much inventory without sales can lead to long-term storage fees from Amazon if they’re housing your product.
+Too much inventory without sales can lead to long-term storage fees from Amazon if they’re housing your product for too long.
 And like knights often do in chess with jumping over other pieces and forking two other powerful pieces, fulfillment and logistics can be very sneaky.
-For example, when your sales volume ramps exponentially (which we’ve witnessed with our clients) and quickly exceeds available inventory, it applies stress to your supply chain.
+For example, when your sales volume ramps exponentially (which we’ve witnessed with our clients) and quickly exceeds the available inventory, it applies stress to your supply chain.
 If you haven’t planned for this, your product could go out of stock, and you’ll possibly miss out on customers you could have had.

 Some of the pieces are obvious, but others may be less top-of-mind.
 Understanding your own business ecosystem is critical before you start trying to develop campaigns or “make a first move.”